vercel/next.js/packages/next/README.md

 If `getInitialProps` is present, Next.js will not prerender the page.
 Instead, Next.js will use its default behavior and render the page on-demand, per-request (meaning Server-Side Rendering).

-If `getInitialProps` is abset, Next.js will **statically optimize** your page automatically by prerendering it to static HTML.
+If `getInitialProps` is absent, Next.js will **statically optimize** your page automatically by prerendering it to static HTML.

 This feature allows Next.js to emit hybrid applications that contain **both server-rendered and statically generated pages**.
 This ensures Next.js always emits applications that are **fast by default**.